-Every once in a while, the answer to one of those questions turned out to be a deal killer.
+Every once in a while, the answer to one of those questions was a red flag and a deal killer.

 4. To Predict Future Job Performance

-While research says employers use references for this, I relied on resume reviews and behavior-based interviews to predict performance.
+Finally, research says employers use employment reference checks to predict performance.
+I prefer to rely on resume reviews and behavior-based interviews to predict performance.

 95% of Employers Always Check References